SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

-Any `btp` invocation output displays what the current target is; note now that not only is the global account targeted but also the subaccount:
+Any `btp` invocation output will include what the current target is; note now that not only is the global account targeted but also the subaccount:

 ```text
 Current target: